 An investor should carefully consider a Fund’s investment objective, risks, charges, and expenses before investing.
 A Fund’s prospectus and summary prospectus contain this and other information about the Direxion Shares.
 To obtain a Fund’s prospectus and summary prospectus call 866-476-7523 or visit direxioninvestments.com.
 A Fund’s prospectus and summary prospectus should be read carefully before investing.

 The performance data quoted represents past performance.
 Past performance does not guarantee future results.
 The investment return and principal value of an investment will fluctuate.
 One cannot invest directly in an index.

-Edward (Ed) Egilinsky is managing director, head of alternative investments at Direxion.
-Mr. Egilinsky’s focus is to drive Direxion’s internal and external product messaging, as well as to provide support for product delivery.
+Edward (Ed) Egilinsky is managing director, head of sales and distribution, and head of alternative investments at Direxion.
+He focuses on global product implementation, promotes ETF education and strategy, and manages the Direxion ETF sales team.
+As head of alternative investments, Mr. Egilinsky drives the firm’s product development initiatives, messaging, and support of product delivery.
 Mr. Egilinsky previously worked in leadership roles at Price Asset Management and Rydex Investments.